matheus-ft/matching-engine/README.md

 # Matching Engine

-This project is an exercise to build a simple matching engine that deals one security and receives order by quoting at the terminal.
+This project was an exercise to build a simple matching engine that deals one security and receives order by quoting at the terminal.

 ---

 ## Sendind Orders and Seeing Trades

+To test the program, run `python3 src/main.py` from the project's root.
 The engine expects inputs in the following format:

 ```shell